bihealth/sodar-taskflow/README.md

 # Omics Taskflow

-This is the project for the Omics Taskflow component, which executes taskflows on the iRODS and Omics Data Access databases.
-It also handles project locking and unlocking using tooz.
+The Omics Taskflow component executes taskflows on the iRODS and Omics Data Access databases.
+It also handles project locking and unlocking using tooz and Redis.

 ## Requirements